allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Desired solution would let rendered boxes to talk with each other via a publish-subscribe message bus, e.g.:

-“Hi, I’m Listing box, I’ve just arrived to a client's browser to show offers A, C and X.”
+“Hi, I’m Listing box, I’ve just arrived to a client’s browser to show offers A, C and X.”<br/>
 “Hi, I’m Recommendations box,
- I’m here for a while, and I’m showing offers D, E and X. Ouch!
+ I’m here for a while and I’m showing offers D, E and X. Ouch!
 Looks like I’m supposed to replace X with something more decent.”

 #### Future: dependencies management